-- After LED flash code analysis and appliance repair are complete, turn the thermostat below room temperature for 10 seconds; turn the thermostat above room temperature to initiate a new call for heat. - Observe the ignition sequence, comparing it to the Sequence of Operation shown in Fig. 14 or Fig. 15.
+- After LED flash code analysis and appliance repair are complete, turn the thermostat below room temperature for 10 seconds; turn the thermostat above room temperature to initiate a new call for heat. - Observe the ignition sequence, comparing it to the Sequence of Operation shown in Fig. 13 or 14.
 Allow the new ignition sequence to proceed until appliance lights or an abnormal or unexpected event is observed.